 - Locate and mark reference points for columns or plates on boiler foundations, following blueprints and using straightedges, squares, transits, or measuring instruments.

-Boilermakers with little to no experience tend to make between $36810 and $47800 while the more experienced ones make over $74250 per year.
+Boilermakers with little to no experience tend to make between $37610 and $51070 while the more experienced ones can earn over $76870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Boilermaker is to move to a higher paying state like AK.
-Right now, the highest paying states for Boilermakers are AK, MO, CA, IA and NY.
+One of the easiest ways to increase your salary as a Boilermaker is to move to a higher paying state like ND.
+Right now, the highest paying states for Boilermakers are ND, PA, NE, KY and MI.

-3 other factors that can increase your salary as A Boilermaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Boilermaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Boilermakers what degree they had when they got the job and most of them said they had a No degree followed by Certificate.
+We asked other Boilermakers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons